Robin, John Ferguson (Jack)

 Prior to the outbreak of the Great War Jack Robin worked as a clerk in a gas company and he was a member of Queen’s University OTC from February 1912 until September 1914 when he obtained his commission in the Royal Inniskilling Fusiliers.

 John Ferguson Robin and Margaret Anne McKee of Archville, Holywood were married on 3 February 1915 in First Holywood Presbyterian Church.
-They had at least one child:
+Margaret Anne McKee was a daughter of Robert McKee, railway station master in Holywood.
+Robert’s brother James donated the money for the McKee Clock in Bangor.

 On 11 July 1915 Jack Robin went to Gallipoli via Egypt.
 He served at Suvla Bay as a machine gun officer.
 He took part in the Balkan operations in 1915/1916 and was in the retreat from Strumnitza in November and December 1915.
 In July 1916 he was invalided from Salonika and, after he recovered, he went to France.